 WhatsApp had faced severe backlash over user concerns that data was being shared with parent company Facebook.

-A WhatsApp spokesperson told news agency Press Trust of India that no accounts will be deleted on May 15 for not accepting the policy update.
+A WhatsApp spokesperson told PTI that no accounts will be deleted on May 15 for not accepting the policy update.

 "No accounts will be deleted on May 15 because of this update and no one in India will lose functionality of WhatsApp either.
-We will follow up with reminders to people over the next several weeks," the spokesperson said in an emailed response to a Press Trust of India query today.
+We will follow up with reminders to people over the next several weeks," the spokesperson said in an emailed response to a query on Friday.

 The spokesperson added that while a "majority of users who have received the new terms of service have accepted them", some people have not had the chance to do so yet.